-How to Create Folders In Windows XP
+How to Create Folders Using Windows Xp

 Working With Folders

 A folder is a storage position in a disk used to hold or store information.
 They enable users to organize their work articulately and the way they want it to be.
 Folders can store files, documents, letters, reports, music, movie, pictures and many more.
-A lower level folder is referred to as sub-folder.
+A lower level folder is referred to as a sub-folder.
 In old days when working with DOS, folders were referred to as directories.

 Folders can be created in many areas like for example on your desktop, windows explorer, removable hard drive, on your flash disk and other areas.
 We will start by learning how to create a folder on the simplest of all places, your desktop.

-Creating a Folder on The Desktop
+Creating a Folder on the Desktop

 To create a folder on the desktop, do the following:-